ButterscotchV/butterscotchv.github.io/vr/slimevr-skeleton-example.md

 # Credit

-The cases used for the illustration of SlimeVR trackers is the [Hyperion case (https://github.com/Smeltie/Hyperion)](https://github.com/Smeltie/Hyperion) by Smeltie.
+The cases used for the illustration of SlimeVR trackers are the [Hyperion cases (https://github.com/Smeltie/Hyperion)](https://github.com/Smeltie/Hyperion) by Smeltie.